-So instead of forcing it, Rayl now channels her productivity in the way that works best for her.
+So instead of forcing it, Rayl now channels her productivity in the way that works best for her within her work environment.
 That is to make sure she always knows what’s important at a macro level, then set up all the tasks that will make those big-picture goals happen.

 One tool Rayl does use regularly is Google Calendar.
 Each day is color-coded based on the types of activities she has planned, making it easy to see how she’ll be spending her time and what she might be able to accomplish that week.